SebGiessler/cv/CV.md

         text: "B.A. in Cultural Anthropology/Cultural History, University of Jena (minor: Sociology)"
   - title: Extracurricular
     items:
+      - label: 2025
+        text:
+          - "Sustainability in the digital age: Environmental Impacts of AI Systems**"
+          - "OpenHPI - Hasso Plattner Institute for Digital Engineering, University of Potsdam"
       - label: 2021
         text:
           - "Big Data and Data Analytics"